zircleUI/zircleUI/README.md

 Many things could be improved and enriched with you collaboration no matter if you are a developer or not.
 [Here you will find](https://zircleui.github.io/docs/contribute/) some guidelines for inspiration.

 ## Dedication
-In memory of my dad Néstor.
+In memory of my dad Néstor

 ## License
 [MIT Licensed | Copyright © 2017 - present | Juan Martín Muda](https://raw.githubusercontent.com/zircleUI/zircleUI/master/LICENSE)